farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 - **`exports`**: the exports object of the module
 - **`__farm_require__`**: the require function, used to require other modules

-Module initialization function has no return value, after the function is executed, the `exports` object should contain all exported bindings of the module, or an error will be thrown if something goes wrong during initialization.
+The module initialization function has no return value.
+After the function is executed, the `exports` object should contain all exported bindings of the module, or an error will be thrown if something goes wrong during initialization.

 The definition of module initialization functions is: